artyom-beilis/dlprimitives/docs/network_json_format.md

 - `all` default true if dims empty otherwise false, squeeze all 1 dimensions
 - `dims` - list dimension to squeeze, negative counted from end

+### Reshape

+Reshapes the tensor

+- `dims` - list of ints new dimension, 0 - keep same as origin, -1 deduce from others

 ### Threshold